 Duties may vary, depending on current project needs.
 Projects are usually related to technical method development, validation studies and reference material calibration or maintenance.
 Interns will not perform independent casework on evidence samples.

 Assignments may provide experience related to the following activities:

 - Analysis of controlled substances and clandestine laboratory materials

 - Identification and comparison of evidence such as hair, fibers, paint, glass, fire debris, explosives and gunshot residues

 - Location and identification of body fluids, including DNA analysis

 - Breath or blood alcohol analysis

-- Post-mortem detection, identification, quantitation and interpretation of drugs in post-mortem blood and tissue samples
+- Identification and quantification of drugs in blood, urine and tissue samples

 Those applying for an internship with the crime laboratory are expected to have completed their third year at an accredited college or university prior to the start date of the internship.
 They must be pursuing or have completed a bachelor's degree in forensic science, chemistry, biochemistry, biology or a closely related scientific field.
 Minimum GPA requirement is 2.5.